 Templates for faxes and coversheets make the user's job easier and provide for a consistent appearance for an enterprise or department.
 RelayFax has many options for setting up custom templates.
-The illustration shows one tab from the templates fax templates dialog.
-Options for a template include name and description, content of the banner on each page and faxing settings.
+Fax templates contain variables for setting the cover page, banner text and company information, plus controls for dialing and redialing, among other items.
+RelayFax uses the Microsoft Cover Page Editor for creating and changing cover pages.
+The illustration shows one tab from the Fax Templates dialog.